 Each course examines multiple theoretical perspectives, themes of equity and social justice, a focus on the needs and experiences of impoverished children and youth, and implications for leadership within and outside of educational settings.

-Eighteen of the 36 points represent required courses focusing on content requirements:
+Eighteen of the 36 points represent required courses focusing on content requirements and the internship:

 - Advocacy and Education EDLED-GE 2205